 Evil ideas destroy human life and rob people of their dignity-

 Satan hates humans and his first ambition is to end human life if at all possible.
 Legal abortion is an example of one of his most successful schemes.
-At least fifty million fewer humans exist today thanks to that idea.
+At least fifty million fewer humans exist today thanks to that evil idea.
 If he cannot influence people to take a life he does the next best thing.
 He influences them to surrender their God-given dignity by getting them addicted to drugs, alcohol or some weird form of sexual bondage.

 Evil ideas lead to hate, division and death-